PEmicro logo

 • Enhanced Interface: 4.3" Touch Screen, 1M touch Start Button.

-• External memory: SDHC port for external memory cards
+• External memory: SDHC port for external memory cards (now FX only)

 • Test Support: Images can run test code before programming